 Section 266 provides that a corporation may convert to a limited liability company, statutory trust, business trust or association, real estate investment trust, common-law trust or any other unincorporated business, including a partnership, whether general or limited (including a limited liability partnership and a limited liability limited partnership), or foreign corporation.
-In the event the corporation is converting to a non-Delaware entity, the certificate of conversion filed by the corporation with the Secretary of State must include, among other provisions, (1) an agreement of the corporation that it may be served with process in the State of Delaware in any action, suit or proceeding for enforcement of any obligation of the corporation arising while it was a Delaware corporation as well as for enforcement of any obligation of such other entity arising from the conversion, including an appraisal rights proceeding pursuant to Section 262; (2) an irrevocable appointment by the corporation of the Secretary of State as its agent to accept service of process in any such action, suit or proceeding; and (3) the address to which the Secretary of State can mail such process (§266(c)).
-No stockholder vote is required to authorize a conversion if no shares of stock of the company have been issued prior to adoption by the board of directors of the resolution approving the conversion ( $\S266(i)$ ).
-The converting corporation is not required to wind up its affairs or pay its liabilities and distribute its assets, and the conversion will not constitute a dissolution of the converting corporation but rather a continuation of its existence in the form of the new entity ( $\S266(f)$ ).
+In the event the corporation is converting to a non-Delaware entity, the certificate of conversion filed by the corporation with the Secretary of State must include, among other provisions, (1) an agreement of the corporation that it may be served with process in the State of Delaware in any action, suit or proceeding for enforcement of any obligation of the corporation arising while it was a Delaware corporation as well as for enforcement of any obligation of such other entity arising from the conversion, including an appraisal rights proceeding pursuant to Section 262; (2) an irrevocable appointment by the corporation of the Secretary of State as its agent to accept service of process in any such action, suit or proceeding; and (3) the address to which the

+Secretary of State can mail such process (§266(c)).
+The converting corporation may also adopt a plan of conversion that may state, among other things, (i) the terms and conditions of the conversion, (ii) that the document, instrument, agreement or other writing governing the internal affairs of the entity to which the converting corporation is being converted and the conduct of its business shall be as set forth in an attachment to the plan of conversion, and (iii) the manner, if any, of exchanging or converting shares of stock of the converting corporation which are to be exchanged for or converted into cash, property, or shares of stock, rights or securities of, or interests in, the entity to which the Delaware corporation is being converted to (§266(1)).
+No stockholder vote is required to authorize a conversion if no shares of stock of the company have been issued prior to adoption by the board of directors of the resolution approving the conversion (§266(i)).
+The converting corporation is not required to wind up its affairs or pay its liabilities and distribute its assets, and the conversion will not constitute a dissolution of the converting corporation but rather a continuation of its existence in the form of the new entity (§266(f)).
 The conversion of a Delaware corporation to a non-Delaware entity and its cessation of its existence as a Delaware corporation does not affect any obligations or liabilities incurred by the corporation prior to its conversion, nor do they affect the choice of law applicable to the corporation with respect to matters arising prior to such conversion (§266(e)).